Chodavaram, Anakapalli district: Legislative assembly

+Education

 Primary and secondary education is provided by the government, aided by private schools.
 Instruction is offered in English & Telugu.
 There are several government primary and upper primary schools present in this town.
 For secondary education government high school as well as zilla parishad girl's high school are present.
 Government schools in this town are most popular among poor and middle-class people and they offer very good education.
 Important private schools include Bhashyam school, Amar school, Chalapathi, Mahathi, Sri vignan public school, Ravi Convent and Adams public school.
 For higher education government junior college as well as government degree college are present.
 There is also a government polytechnic in Chodavaram with limited facilities.
 Important private colleges include Ushodaya junior and degree college and Vidhyardi college.
 Most people prefer to study higher education such as engineering from nearby city Visakhapatnam, the colleges operate their busses to the town daily.

-Chodavaram has branches of various banks namely SBI, Union Bank, Bank of India, Andhra Bank, Catholic Syrian Bank, Axis Bank, ICICI bank, HDFC bank, LIC, Muthoot finance.